wschaef/architecture-kata-2023/architecture.md

 This domain is separated from others because it can be purchased from a third party.
 Non-functional requirements for this domain are unclear at the beginning of the project, but generating "end-of-year" reports requires high elasticity at the end of the calendar year.

-#### Configuration Domain
+##### User Settings

 **What the domain does:**

-The Configuration domain manages the configuration of mailboxes for polling, as well as filter and whitelist definitions.
+The User settings domain manages the configuration of mailboxes for polling, as well as filter and whitelist definitions.

 **Interfaces:**